igor-erziak/flask-xml-conversion/README.md

 ## How to test

-To run the provided tests, there are two options:
+To run the provided test, (re)build the image to the test stage:

-1. Install all pip packages on the local machine in virtual environment and run the tests
+1. Build the docker image using the `--target test` option which will cause the container to execute `pytest` as the command (`CMD`) instead of running the flask app itself.
 ```
-python3 -m venv .venv
-pip install -r requirements.txt
-pytest
+docker build -t xml-conversion-test --target test .
 ```

-2. Get into the docker container to run the tests there (all packages including `pytest` should be already installed there)
+2. Run the tests
 ```
-sudo docker run -it --entrypoint /bin/bash flask-xml-conversion
+docker run xml-conversion-test
-pytest
 ```